SMFM Biota#

 Deforestation risk

-There are 7 change types described in the BIOTA tool, each of which is defined as a number 0 to 6 and color-coded on the map.
-Change types are:
+There are seven change types described in the BIOTA tool, each of which is defined as a number (0 to 6) and colour-coded on the map.
+Change types include:

 Change class